Scilla: planting, growing, and maintaining

 - Hardiness From -15°C and beyond depending on species

-The Puschkinia scilloides Libanotica and Chionodoxa are also close relatives sometimes confused with Squills.
+The Puschkinia scilloides Libanotica and Chionodoxa are also close relatives sometimes confused with squills.

-Squills show a tufted habit that is more or less erect, sometimes spreading and stocky, depending on the species, from 10 to 35 cm in height, with a spread of about 10 cm.
+Squills show a tufted habit that is more or less erect, sometimes spreading and stocky, depending on the species, ranging from 10 to 35 cm in height, with a spread of about 10 cm.

 The intense blue star-shaped flowers of Scilla Siberica